 How Does Someone Become an Aes Sedai?

 An Aes Sedai can sense if another women has the ability to channel.
 Whenever possible, they try to bring these women, usually on the younger side, to the White Tower to receive at least enough training to prevent the women from harming themselves with One Power.
 Some young women find their own way to Tar Valon too.
 Those who can channel start as Novices, then after they learn and grow in strength (if they do), they become Accepted.
-At the Accepted level, the woman receives an Aes Sedai ring—the Great Serpent ring.
+At the Accepted level, the woman must pas through the arches and then she receives an Aes Sedai ring—the Great Serpent ring.
 It depicts a serpent eating its own tail, a symbol of the ever-turning wheel of time.
 From Accepted, a woman goes on to become full Aes Sedai.

 Once a full Aes Sedai, the woman has to take three oaths: to tell no lies, to not make any weapons that be used to harm other beings, and to not wield the One Power as a weapon.
+They make the oaths on the Oath Rod, which makes the oath unbreakable with the One Power.
 At this time they choose which Ajah they would like to join.

 Aes Sedai Ajahs

 The Aes Sedai split themselves into one of seven Ajahs: Blue, Red, Yellow, Green, Gray, Brown, and White.
 Each Ajah has its own purpose and leaders.
 When Aes Sedai become full sisters, they choose the Ajah they want to join.
-Aes Sedai often wear a color representing their Ajah, and in the books, they sometimes don vine-embroidered shawls that have fringe of their Ajah’s color.
+Aes Sedai often wear a color representing their Ajah, and in the books, they sometimes don vine-embroidered shawls that have fringe showing their Ajah’s color.

 The Yellow Ajah heals, and the Blue Ajah is about righteous causes and justice.
 The Red Ajah loathes men and focuses on the misuse of the One Power, especially as it pertains to men channeling.
-The Green Ajah stands ready for the Last Battle.
+The Green Ajah stands ready for the Last Battle, or Tarmon Gai’don.
 Grays are all about diplomacy and politics, while Browns put their energy towards gathering and preserving knowledge.
-And finally the White Ajah homes in on philosophy and logic.
+And finally the White Ajah specializes in philosophy and logic.

 Aes Sedai and Warders